• Skip to main content

 It is a good idea to ask at least three estate agents, including traditional high street ones, and compare them.
 Be aware that because of the way the competitive estate agency market works there is a tendency for estate agents’ valuations to be optimistic.

-In summary, it’s very true to say that valuing your house is never an exact science.
-There’s really no such thing as an exact value for what your house is really worth, but many different valuations.
-Buyers, sellers, estate agents, surveyors and others will all take a slightly different view, with the true value of your house being somewhere in the middle.
-At the end of the day, your house is worth what a willing and able buyer is willing and able to pay for it.
+Buyers, sellers, estate agents, home surveyors and others will all take a slightly different view, with the true value of your house being somewhere in the middle.
+At the end of the day, your house is worth what a willing and able buyer is willing and able to pay for it AND what you are willing to sell it for.

 Sell Your Investment Property in Days